HuddleCard Help Center

 Enabling and Disabling the Scheduler

 From the admin dashboard, you can turn the scheduler on or off.
-When the scheduler is off, no birthday reminders or cards will be sent automatically.
+When the scheduler is off, no birthday or work anniversary reminders or cards will be sent automatically.
 Occasion cards are not affected — they run on their own schedule.

 Occasion Cards